gvwilson/buildtogether.tech/src/security/index.md

     He knows the IDs she uses on social media, some of her old passwords, and the PIN for phone.

--   [%i "insider threat" "threat!insider" %][%g insider_threat "Insider threats" %][%/i%] come from people who abuse legitimate access to accounts and devices.
+-   [%g insider_threat "Insider threats" %][%i "insider threat" "threat!insider" %] come from people who abuse legitimate access to accounts and devices.
 For example, Boris, a professor, has agreed to serve as an expert witness in an upcoming lawsuit; Bethany, a sys admin in his department, has been asked by a former colleague to find out what he is going to say in